celonis/content-cli/DOCUMENTATION.md

 |-------------------------------------------------|

 #### Profile Types
-You can create profiles of two types: using OAuth (Device Code) or using API Tokens (Application Key / API Key):
+You can create profiles of two types: using OAuth (Device Code or Client Credentials) or using API Tokens (Application Key / API Key):

 ##### OAuth

+OAuth supports with two grant types: Device Code & Client Credentials.

-If OAuth is chosen, when creating the profile an authorization flow (using the OAuth 2.0 Device code) will be started.
+With Device Code, creating the profile will trigger an authorization flow (using the OAuth 2.0 Device code).
 You will be prompted to follow an authorization link where you must authorize the **Content CLI** to be able to access the EMS environment on your behalf.

+With Client Credentials, you need to provide the credentials (Client ID, Client Secret) and Client Authentication Method configured for your OAuth client.
+You can create and configure an OAuth clients in the `Team Settings` section of your EMS account, under `Applications`.
+The OAuth client needs to have the following scopes configured: studio.spaces, studio.packages, studio.widgets, integration.data-models:read, integration.data-pools, transformation-center.kpis,
+transformation-center.content:export.
+After creating an OAuth client, you can assign it different permissions based on how much power you want to give to the client owner.

 ##### API Token